- Why Grad Studies at SFU?

 - it contains patentable material or other intellectual property that requires protection, or

 - the student has entered into a publication agreement with a publisher whose guidelines state that prior publication in a university repository will be a barrier to publication.

 Students are expected to seek guidance from their supervisory committee whenever there is a possibility that certain findings might be subject to embargo for any of these reasons (see GGR 1.11.3).
-In coordination with their committee, students should communicate any anticipated or known restrictions on the publication of their research to Graduate and Postdoctoral Studies as soon as possible.
+In coordination with their committee, students should communicate any anticipated or known restrictions on the publication of their research to Graduate Studies as soon as possible.